-PROJECT STATUS OF THE PROJECT LM & WARD PROJECT COST IN

-NAME 37/103 OF THE FROME LIVI & WAILE RANDS

-Ubuhlebe Ubuhlebezwe

-zwe - Operation Sukuma Sakhe Ward: 3 R2 657 976.60

-Chibini vvaru.
-5

-- Pre-construction planning complete - - 15 houses (out of 26) built.
-However, 11 houses will not be built due to more than 1 house per uMuzi. - Awaiting contract finalisation for Umzimkhulu 26 units.
+PROJECT NAME STATUS OF THE PROJECT LM & WARD PROJECT COST IN RANDS Ubuhlebe zwe - Chibini Operation Sukuma Sakhe Ubuhlebezwe Ward: 3 R2 657 976.60 Pre-construction planning complete - 15 houses (out of 26) built.
+However, 11 houses will not be built - due to more than 1 house per uMuzi.

+• Awaiting contract finalisation for Umzimkhulu 26 units.